At this time of year, lots of people celebrate Bonfire Night by watching fireworks and going to bonfire displays.

 It's important to have fun while keeping yourself safe - and look out for your pets too.

-Animal charities such as the RSPCA say that the loud bangs and bright lights of fireworks can make animals anxious.
+Animal charities such as the PDSA say that the loud bangs and bright lights of fireworks can make animals anxious.

 Here are Newsround's top tips on how to keep your pets safe on and around 5 November.